 The big idea: Using computer models to simulate the flow of people and materials through the warehouse environment is already an important tool for forward-thinking operators and managers, and it will become even more vital as enterprises push for ever more efficient and sustainable operations.

-- A flow simulation exercise can identify operational bottlenecks, safety concerns, and quality issues—all of which impact business outcomes.
+- A flow simulation exercise can identify a warehouse’s operational bottlenecks, safety concerns, and quality issues—all of which impact business outcomes.

 - Flow simulations are useful for both new and existing facilities.
 They are key to expanding and pressure-testing operational strategies in a variety of hypothetical scenarios, helping warehouses to ready themselves for a fast and flexible response to shifting demands.

 Climate change, geopolitical unrest, a global pandemic: as we’ve lately experienced, supply disruption can be sudden, extensive, and potentially disastrous.
-This makes it all the more essential for companies in every sector to closely examine how their warehouses are operating—and how well.
+This makes it all the more essential for companies in every sector to closely examine inefficiencies in warehouse layout and operations.

 This isn’t only about facing the daunting challenges of tomorrow, though.
 It’s also about seizing on today’s tremendous opportunities to design warehouse layouts that are part of a resilient, energy-efficient, safe, and optimized enterprise ecosystem—that is, a fully sustainable warehouse, prepared and ready for a productive and thriving future.

 Ready to start your warehouse layout project?
 Let’s talk.